Brian Castle

 Y(t) = f ( Σ Wi,j(t) * X(t) )

 where f is a nonlinear threshold function (usually sigmoidal, logistic, ReLU, etc), and unused or non-existent connections are assigned a weight of 0.
 In a 1:1 point-to-point topography Wi,j = 0 for all i != j, whereas in an omniconnected topography we must sum over all inputs.
 In a convolutional architecture the kernel usually covers some combination k of nearest neighbors, so we might have a function like [ d(Y,X) < k ] multiplied by a weighting factor based on the distance d.
 In all cases, the maps X and Y must be aligned in order to calculate d.
 If we have source and destination manifolds we must convert to a common coordinate system first, do the math, and convert back.
 Since these networks mainly work on correlation, it is important that we be able to map and parametrize non-Euclidean distributions.
-This topic is treated by information geometry, which we'll consider momentarily.
+This topic is treated by information geometry, which we'll consider after we look at some modeling tools.

 Self Organizing Maps

-In self organizing maps, it's the coordinate system that changes, not the underlying data.
-We're going to find the coordinate mapping that best describes the data.
-Self organizing maps work on correlation.
+Self organizing maps can work on competition and cooperation, and they can also work on correlation.
 Imagine there is a retina R, and a visual cortex C. The nerve fibers from R have to find their targets in C, and the topography has to be maintained in the mapping.
 This will be a two dimensional mapping, in retinal coordinates, and we'd like to be able to use Cartesian coordinates or polar coordinates, whichever happens to be more convenient at the time.
 We'd like the topography to self-organize, and we'd also like the synaptic strengths to self-organize.
 (Sometimes we get lucky and those are the same thing, but sometimes they have to be separated).

+It's a very short step from a self organizing map to an associative memory (Kohonen 1989).
+We can extend the mapping paradigm to the case of an associative memory, by simply splitting the input into two parts.
+If we have X(a) and X(b), and there is no autocorrelation, then the network will come to respond to the correlation between a and b.
+If there is auto-correlation, even within a single image, then the autocorrelation will be represented in the network.
 In this way, a self-organizing map based on correlation will find the coordinate system that best matches the organization of the input statistics.
 In the language of statistics, we say that the network learns the distribution of the input.
 For this to happen, it is important that the representation of the image in the network "approximately match" the real statistics, in other words if the network is processing the distance between edges, then that distance should fall within the boundaries characteristically displayed by the data.
 In a human environment walls can typically be at opposite edges of the visual field, whereas the legs of a fly are very close together, therefore the visual system must handle a broad range of spatial frequencies.
-On the other hand there are rarely abrupt discontinuities in the time domain, unless they are due to occlusions or other interactions between objects, and thus the visual system can safely process the normal range of environmental velocities and refer anything else to short term memory (since it is likely there will be intervening saccades).
+On the other hand there are rarely abrupt discontinuities in the time domain, unless they are due to occlusions or other interactions between objects.

 Buffer Memory

-So there is one type of self-organization that requires movements to be precisely timed, and there is another type that doesn't care much about timing and instead extracts invariances.
+There is one type of self-organization that requires movements to be precisely timed, and there is another type that doesn't care much about timing and instead extracts invariances.
 Are these the same?
 Is there a common underlying mechanism?
 The good news is that yes, there probably is.
 The bad news is that it uses a library of dozens of different kinds of plasticity.
 Each variety is good for something specific, and the brain uses whichever one is best suited to the task at hand.

 Visual scene reconstruction requires a buffer memory to hold previous scenes belonging to the same episode.
 This is useful for both contextual recall and episodic storage.
 One of the interesting aspects of associative memory is how to recall a "subspace" without recalling the whole information field.
 For example if there are two clusters in memory, one called "table" and another called "chair", and we are shown an image of a chair, we'd like to be able to recall the relevant subspace without having it cluttered by irrelevant information about tables.
 This means our associative memory should have some advanced dynamic properties, and it also means that there should be a temporary memory that can hold one or more subspaces as long as they're in active use.
-We'll see how we can accomplish this, but first we need to take a look at how a network finds the right memory, and what happens when it does.

 Back to the Console